markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 </section>
 ```

-Even though we aren't building more HTML pages than this, this section has now been repurposed to be used on any new page that may need to be created in the future.
+Even though we aren't building more HTML pages, this section has now been repurposed for any new pages that may need to be created in the future.

-> STORY TIME: It is not uncommon for a web-based project to be considered "complete", only for a boss or client to come back and add more.
+> ON THE JOB: It is not uncommon for a web-based project to be considered "complete", only for a boss or client to come back and add more.
 These additions could come in the form of simple edits/additions to the existing project files&mdash;which is typically an easy change&mdash;or it can involve creating more pages, features, or even functionality.
 >
 > That is why when building new projects, it is a good practice to set up more general styles and HTML content layouts that can easily be reused across new sections rather than having to start each new piece from scratch.